Relational Infrastructure

 What it is

-Becoming a regular means running your ordinary life through the same places at roughly the same times: one coffee shop instead of whichever is closest, one barber, one gym slot, one grocery store.
-You're not adding anything to your schedule.
-You're aiming the errands you already run so that the same people keep seeing your face.
+Becoming a regular means running your ordinary life through the same places at roughly the same times: one coffee shop instead of whichever is closest, one barber, one gym slot, one grocery store, one bar.
+You're not adding anything to your schedule and you're not spending more money.
+You're aiming the errands you already run so that the same people keep seeing your face, which is the entire mechanism.
+Repetition is doing the work; you're just pointing it.

 Why it matters